 23. I have caused no wrong to be done to the servant by his master;

 24. I have not been angry without cause; 25.
-I have not turned back water at its springtide, nor stemmed the flow of running water;
+I have not turned back water at its springtide, nor stemmed the flow of running water, nor have I inhibited, nor stopped the transport of food or necessities of others;

 26. I have not broken the channel of a running water;